What is a direct funeral?

 - Those who pass away with little close family, or whose relatives live far away and are unable to be able to attend a funeral service at short notice.

-Many people choose to hold a ceremony or celebration of life without the coffin present, for example in a church, at a restaurant, at a beach or at your loved one’s favourite park.
-Opting for direct cremation will also allow you the option to do so with the ashes present; you may even include the scattering of ashes as part of the ceremony.
+Many people choose to hold a ceremony or celebration of life without the coffin present, for example in a church, at a restaurant, at a beach or at their loved one’s favourite park.
+Opting for a direct cremation over a direct burial will allow you the option to do so with the ashes present.
+You may even include the scattering of ashes or interment of ashes as part of the ceremony.

 Can you attend a direct funeral?

-Most direct funerals will not allow for the presence of mourners.
-However, At Simplicity we recognise that people are looking for a no fuss funeral that they can attend.
+A typical direct funeral will not allow for the attendance of mourners.
+However, At Simplicity we recognise that people are looking for a no fuss funeral option that they can attend.
 That’s why we offer simple funerals with the option to attend.

 Our Intimate Funeral allows a small group of friends and family to spend a short time in the chapel, before their loved one is committed for cremation.
+This time allows you to say a few words, play a song of your choice and say a final goodbye.
 Although there is no funeral service, many people feel comforted by simply being present at the crematorium.

-If you are looking for something similar to a traditional funeral but without the ceremonial elements or cost, the Attended Funeral may be a better option.
+If you are looking for an affordable cremation similar to a traditional funeral but without the ceremonial elements or cost, the Attended Funeral may be a better option.
 An Attended Funeral allows a full-length ceremony in the chapel, arranged by the family, with no limit on attendees.
+You can arrange a funeral service, as you would with a traditional funeral.

-Some providers of direct burial may also provide the option to attend a graveside service, although this will likely be at an additional cost.
+Some providers of direct burial also provide the option to attend a graveside service, although this will likely be at an additional cost to the direct funeral itself.

 Direct funeral plans

-Deciding how you want your loved ones to celebrate your life isn’t easy, but it is a decision worth making if you want to make things a little easier on your family when you are gone.
+Deciding how you want your loved ones to celebrate your life isn’t easy, but it is a decision worth making if you want to make things a little easier on your family when you are gone or you have specific wishes for your funeral.

 If you feel a direct funeral is right for you, it may be a good idea to take out a prepaid funeral plan.
-Putting a funeral plan in place will not only help ensure your wishes are honoured when the time comes, but also relieves your family from stressful funeral arrangements.
+Putting a funeral plan in place will not only help ensure your wishes are honoured when the time comes, but also relieves your family from stressful funeral arrangements, and the financial burden that comes with this.

 Learn more about our prepaid funeral plans.

-If you’re not ready to take out a plan but you want to let your family know what you’d like then our share your wishes form might be for you.
+If you’re not ready to take out a plan but you want to let your family know your wishes for a direct funeral, our share your wishes form might be for you.